DM-Earth/dmds/readme.md

-# DMDs
+# dmds

-DMDs is multi-dimensional database embedded in your program.
+dmds is multi-dimensional database embedded in your program.